MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 ### Reviews
-(User Story 5)
+(User Story 5) \
 If any reviews have been left by users for the product, they are displayed in a set of rows beneath the care instructions.
 Users can see the average rating, how many reviews have been given, comments written by users, and how long ago they were left.

 ![User reviews](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652124838/LovePlants/ReadMe/reviews_mrclcx.jpg)

 ### Review Form
-(User Story 5)
+(User Story 5) \
 If a user has purchased the product, and not previously left a review, they can leave a comment and provide a rating from 1 to 5 in a short form.

 ![Review form](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652124985/LovePlants/ReadMe/reviewform_ifwvnm.jpg)

 ### Suggested Products
 (User Story 2.7)
 To keep the user interested in browsing products, suggestions are made for additional products to view.
-The list is kept brief, to only 4 products per category, and products are not duplicated between lists.
+The list is kept brief, to only 4 products per category.
 The categories are:
 - rare products (if the product is rare)
 - popular products (if the product is popular)
 - easy care products (if the product has low care maintenance)